-Effective July 1, 2005, personnel within the bargaining unit covered by this memorandum who meet the following requirements are eligible for 5% incentive pay:
+Personnel within the bargaining unit covered by this memorandum who meet the following requirements are eligible for flat rate incentive as listed in the wage schedule Exhibit A, if they:

-- 1. Possession of Class B Commercial License. - 2.
-Have necessary endorsements to operate specific vehicles used in their department. - 3.
-Are assigned to operate equipment requiring such a license. - 4.
-Assignment is approved by their Department Head.
+- Possess Class B Commercial License - Have necessary endorsements to operate specific vehicles used in their department - Are assigned to operate equipment requiring such a license - Assignment is approved by their Department Head

-Effective July 1, 2005, personnel within the Electrical Lineworker series shall have the 5% Class B Drivers License incentive pay incorporated into their base salary and possession of such license shall become a job requirement.
+Personnel within the Electrical Lineworker series shall have the 5% Class B Drivers License incentive pay incorporated into their base salary and possession of such license shall become a job requirement.
 The Electrical Lineworker series will not be eligible for additional compensation for a Class B Driver's License.